History of Atlantic hurricane warnings: Early years

-The first hurricane warning service was set up in the early 1870s from Cuba with the work of Father Benito Vines, who served as director of the Meteorological Observatory of the Royal College of Belén.
+The first hurricane warning service was set up in the early 1870s from Cuba with the work of Father Benito Viñes, who served as director of the Meteorological Observatory of the Royal College of Belén.
 He established a network of observation sites and developed the first method to forecast tropical cyclone movement, with the oldest known warning for a tropical system made on August 23, 1873.
 This first warning alerted New England and the Mid-Atlantic states about a hurricane that would eventually strike Newfoundland.
 He would give track details days in advance, based upon clouds that progress well in advance of hurricanes.
 His hurricane warning service in Cuba continued until his death on July 23, 1893.
 Within the United States, the public was dissatisfied with the Signal Corp forecasts after the Hurricane of 1875.
 The immediate response by the Signal Corp was the creation of the hurricane warning flag, a pair of red flags ten by eight feet each in size, inset with black rectangles.
 Beginning on October 1, 1875, hurricane warning flags were hoisted in areas where hurricane warnings were in effect, and illuminated at night.

 The United States Congress passed a bill to authorize the establishment and operations of weather stations across the West Indies and Caribbean Sea on July 7, 1889.
 The ultimate outcome was the advent of the Weather Bureau in 1890, through the passing of the Organic Act which assigned the new organization to the Department of Agriculture.
 The September 1896 hurricane led to an expansion of the Weather Bureau hurricane network through the Caribbean Sea.
 The Spanish–American War led to the United States establishing a hurricane warning office in Kingston, Jamaica in 1898, before shifting to Havana, Cuba after the war's end in 1899.
 After the 1900 Galveston Hurricane, a hurricane warning office was established at New Orleans, Louisiana to deal with hurricane warnings in the Gulf of Mexico.
 The Hurricane Warning Service moved to Washington, D. C. in 1902.
 The use of radio by shipping, which began in 1905, added significantly more information for those tracking hurricanes.
 The first report from a hurricane was received in 1909, with the total of radio reports rising to 21,000 per hurricane season in 1935.
 Despite the issuance of hurricane watches and warnings, forecasting the path of tropical cyclones did not occur until 1920.